Former X Factor star Lucy Spraggan reveals she was raped during show’s production

 Clark, who has gone on to become a successful TV presenter, was the first person Spraggan told about her rape.
 The pair remain friends to this day.

-“Since then, we have done our very best to learn lessons from these events and improve our aftercare processes.”
+“Since then, we have done our very best to learn lessons from these events and improve our aftercare processes.

+“While we have worked hard to try and protect Lucy’s lifetime right to anonymity, we applaud her strength and bravery now that she has chosen to waive that right.”

 A spokesperson for ITV told The Independent: “We have the deepest compassion for Lucy and everything she has endured as a result of this horrific ordeal.
 We commend her resilience and bravery.